-The scale represented by sponge cutoff c is much smaller than initial temperature $T\infty$ and so we started the clustering with no sponge factor and then introduce it a lower temperature and in fact anneal it to reach its final value at low temperature.
-In example given later in Fig. 6, the desired sponge cutoff of 2 was reached at T = 2 after being introduced as a cutoff of 45 at T = 30.
+The scale represented by sponge cutoff c is much smaller than initial temperature $T\infty$, and so we started the clustering with no sponge factor and then introduced it to a lower temperature and in fact annealed it to reach its final value at low temperature.
+In the example given later in Fig. 6, the desired sponge cutoff of 2 was reached at T = 2 after being introduced as a cutoff of 45 at T = 30.

-In the LC-MS problem, the variance in m/Z is much smaller than that of RT and if used directly would lead to anomalies as formalism designed for circular clusters.
+In the LC-MS problem, the variance in m/Z is much smaller than that of RT and if used directly would lead to anomalies, as formalism is designed for circular clusters.
 So we adjusted above formalism to make the variance in m/Z anneal from a large value at T{∞} to the desired value at T = 12.
-Note that for LC-MS the variances are the "real values" and so temperature has a natural scale with T=1 as natural "tipping point".
+Note that for LC-MS the variances are the "real values" and so temperature has a natural scale with T=1 as the natural "tipping point".

 The most straightforward parallelism is that of peaks and is implemented [20, 25, 26] by uniformly dividing the peaks between compute units (processes or threads) when the equations above consist of parallel arithmetic and global reductions that can be implemented by either MPI or iterative MapReduce [17, 32, 33].
 This approach works well for initial values of temperature up to around 512 clusters.
-However as temperatures decrease the $\langle M_x(k) \rangle$ change character and each point becomes associated with a few clusters (an average of 8 out of ~25000 in example below).
-Thus calculating terms like $\sum{x=1}^{N} \langle M_x(k) \rangle$ as a sum over all clusters becomes inefficient and an unnecessary memory use.
-Rather one uses a data structure that only keeps the $\langle M_x(k) \rangle$ for clusters whose centers are near each point.
-Further one can exploit parallelism over clusters and both calculate and split clusters separately for the above equations in different regions.
-This leads to a familiar "local geometric" structure with points divided so nearby points are in the same process and local communications are used for point/clusters which are near the boundary between geometric domains.
-In LC-MS case, this geometric structure was implemented in one dimension with m/Z splits.
-One finds a difficulty as a given decomposition may not be best for both point and cluster parallelism; this is well known for example in particle in the cell computations in scientific simulations.
+However, as temperatures decrease the $\langle M_x(k) \rangle$ change character and each point becomes associated with only a few clusters (an average of 8 out of ~25000 in example below).
+Thus, calculating terms like $\sum{x=1}^{N} \langle M_x(k) \rangle$ as a sum over all clusters becomes inefficient and an unnecessary use of memory.
+Rather, one uses a data structure that only keeps the $\langle M_x(k) \rangle$ for clusters whose centers are near each point.
+Further, one can exploit parallelism over clusters and both calculate and split clusters separately for the above equations in different regions.
+This leads to a familiar "local geometric" structure with points divided so nearby points are in the same process and local communications are used for point/clusters that are near the boundary between geometric domains.
+In LC-MS case this geometric structure was implemented in one dimension with m/Z splits.
+One encounters a difficulty here, as a given decomposition may not be best for both point and cluster parallelism; this is for example well known in particle in the cell scientific simulations.
 In our current results we implement the cluster parallelism for the MPI processes but not the thread parallelism.
-We kept the decomposition with equal number of points in each process; this led to about a factor of two load imbalance in number of clusters.
-We can improve this but current approach gives satisfactory performance for current LC-MS problems.
+We kept the decomposition with equal number of points in each process; this led to about a factor-of-two load imbalance in the number of clusters.
+We can improve this, but the current approach gives satisfactory performance for current LC-MS problems.

-In the LC-MS problem, we repeated the steps above 2 or 3 times to get presented results.
-After first step, we took the peaks assigned to "sponge cluster" (k = 0) and identified clusters in it that had been incorrectly split in first step.
-The new clusters were merged with those from first step by annealing the combined sample starting not at T{∞} but rather a low temperature T ~ 0.2.
-This was done at most twice in results presented here.
+In the LC-MS problem we repeated the steps above two or three times to get the presented results.
+After the first step, we took the peaks assigned to "sponge cluster" (k = 0) and identified clusters in it that had been incorrectly split in the first step.
+The new clusters were merged with those from the first step by annealing the combined sample starting not at T{∞} but at a low temperature $T \sim 0.2$.
+This was done at most twice in the results presented here.